kwhitley/itty-router/README.md

 [coveralls-url]:https://coveralls.io/github/kwhitley/itty-router?branch=v1.x

 # Contributors
 These folks are the real heroes, making open source the powerhouse that it is!
-Help us out and add your name to this list!
+Help out and get your name added to this list! <3

 #### Core, Concepts, and Codebase
 - [@technoyes](https://github.com/technoyes) - three kind-of-a-big-deal errors caught at once.
 Imagine the look on my face... thanks man!! :)